ElshiatyTube/flutter_http_sse/README.md

 Contributions are welcome!
 Feel free to submit issues and pull requests.

 ## License

 This project is licensed under the MIT License.
+Feel free to modify and use it in your applications.

+---

+**Author:** Youssef Elshiaty